 Anyone who sets off toward Campo Tures-Sand in Taufers will have a hard time passing up the Cascade.
 Pilgrims in search of silence, who long for relaxing saunas and peace and quiet come here to find what they are seeking, as do families looking to turn gentle circles in the warm water or to polish their swimming technique in the lap pool.
 In the summer, the nature swimming pond with its water attractions also provides some lively invigoration.

-The beneficial force of sulphur is closely associated with the springs that rise up in the Kronplatz Holiday Region.
+The beneficial force of sulphur is closely associated with the springs that rise up in the Kronplatz region.
 A number of public medicinal baths all initiate their guests into the secrets and workings of warm sulphur baths.
 Thus the Bad Bergfall issues an invitation for a dip in its Emperor’s Tub or its Fountain of Youth Tub.
 Bad Valdander draws its mineral-rich water from a lime-rich dripstone cave.
 The oldest of the bath facilities is located in S. Vigilio di Marebbe-St. Vigil in Enneberg.
 Le Bagn Aqua Bad Cortina has been pampering its spa guests since as early as 1780 and has a silver quartzite tub that is unique in all the world.